 So, while we’re enjoying our picnics and honoring our veterans this Monday, let’s also remember the brave men and women who have endured severe injury or death of a loved one due to workplace injury.
 And stay safe over the holiday!

-The Ramos Law Firm is proud to be celebrating our 10th year anniversary of advocating for Georgia’s injured workers.
+Ramos & Law is proud to be celebrating our 10th year anniversary of advocating for Georgia’s injured workers.